 How to Read More

 (1) Find a reading challenge!
 These will encourage you to step out of your reading comfort zone pick up new books.
-This year I’m doing a challenge this year with The Literary Feast.
+You can find loads of different reading challenges on Pinterest.

 As with most of my posts, this post may contain affiliate or referral links.